 Florida is the undisputed Mecca of bird photography in the United States.
 If you could sit down with pen and paper to try and design the ultimate landscape for attracting the densest concentration of birds possible, it probably would still not be as good as Florida – especially the Gulf Coast of Florida.

 This workshop will provide an extraordinary amount of diversity, while still focusing on the crown jewels of the region.
-We will photograph several different spoonbill rookeries, nesting burrowing owls complete with chicks, barred owls up close and personal, several legendary locations for shorebirds, and a variety of top secret nesting sites for other species.
+From wading birds to shorebirds, burrowing owls to barred owls, this workshop has every facet of bird photography you can imagine.
+We will even spend time photographing alligators at night!
 If you want to learn how to take your bird photography to the next level, this is a workshop that you will not want to miss.

 Dates: April 7 – 13, 2018